-Our one league season with Abingdon Town was the 1991-2 Diadora League Division One campaign – and the goals flowed.
+Unless we ever meet Aardvark United, we think Abingdon Town will always be first alphabetically in the list of teams we’ve played.
+It’s a small claim to fame for them and we can’t think of any other Aa or Ab clubs.
+Oh.
+Wait!
+Yes we can!
+What about Aberdeen?
+And there’s Aberystwyth United too.
+So, maybe the Abbots could find themselves toppled.
+Our one league season with them was the 1991-2 Diadora League Division One campaign – and the goals flowed.
 At their place, we lost 4-0 to the Abbots.
 But at ours, we made amends; returning the favour with a 4-1 win of our own.

-Abingdon Town Travel Information – Distance: 73 miles
+How to get to Abingdon Town – Travel Information – Distance: 73 miles

 For Abingdon, head south on the A1(M) and join the counter-clockwise M25.
 Take this round to Junction 16 and join the northbound M40 towards Oxford and the Midlands.